 - Feeling along your dog's body (palpating) for any signs of illness such as swelling, evidence of lameness such as limited range of motion, and signs of pain

-Each of these tests are intended to detect signs of health issues your dog may be experiencing/ Because our canine companions aren't able to tell us when they are uncomfortable or in pain, these help to check how your pet is generally feeling.
+Each of these tests is intended to detect signs of health issues your dog may be experiencing/ Because our canine companions aren't able to tell us when they are uncomfortable or in pain, this help to check how your pet is generally feeling.

-Vaccinations are designed to protect your dog against contagious, common and possibly erven life-threatening diseases.
-The vaccines which we recommend for your dog will be based on where you live and what you pet's lifestyle is like.
+Vaccinations are designed to protect your dog against contagious, common, and possibly even life-threatening diseases.
+The vaccines which we recommend for your dog will be based on where you live and what your pet's lifestyle is like.

-Your adult dog will require booster shots regularly in order to maintain their protection against diseases.
+Your adult dog will require booster shots regularly to maintain its protection against diseases.
 In most instances, boosters are given to your pet annually, or, once every three years.
-Our vets will let you know when you dog's booster shots are due.
+Our vets will let you know when your dog's booster shots are due.

 Parasites are a health threat in the South Wilton area!
 Mosquitos and ticks carry dangerous parasites which can invade your pet's body and cause fatal conditions.
 Because of this, our vets will always recommend ways for you to prevent parasites from invading your pup.
 It's also important to know that some of these parasites can be passed from pets to their loving owners!